ladesai123/campusolx.com/src/content/legal/terms-of-service.md

 To ensure exclusivity and safety, CampusOlx is available only to current students of SASTRA.

+*   **You must be at least 18 years old** to use this service.
 *   **You must sign in using a valid Google account with a `@sastra.ac.in` email address.**
 *   By creating an account, you confirm that you are a current student and agree to use your official university identity on our platform.
+*   **Graduated students:** Your account will be deactivated 6 months after graduation.
+You can request data export before deactivation.

 ### 3. Your Responsibilities (The "Don'ts")